chrisdodds/sumologic-agent/README.md

 Required:

 * sumologic_rpm_url - For some reason Sumo's RPMs are pod-specific, meaning you have to download a different RPM depending on where your pod is hosted.
-I would recommend downloading the RPM for your [pod's region](https://help.sumologic.com/Send-Data/Installed-Collectors/05Reference-Information-for-Collector-Installation/02Download-a-Collector-from-a-Static-URL) and hosting it in S3 or something similar.
+Check here for the RPM for your [pod's region](https://help.sumologic.com/Send-Data/Installed-Collectors/05Reference-Information-for-Collector-Installation/02Download-a-Collector-from-a-Static-URL).
 * sumologic_access_id - What it says on the tin.
 * sumologic_access_key - Same as above.